Mahmoudshee/my_portfolio/portfolio/README.md

 Hey there! 👋 I'm Manu Bharadwaj, a passionate Software Engineer.
 Welcome to my Image Analysis Tool, designed to showcase the power of HTML, CSS, JavaScript & Google's Generative AI.

 ## About Me
-I'm Manu Bharadwaj, always exploring new technologies and creating innovative solutions.
+I'm kenty, always exploring new technologies and creating innovative solutions.

 ## Features
 Experience the following features in this project: